Shitzu (SHITZU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shitzu Historical Price

-According to the latest data gathered on Shitzu live price page, the current price of Shitzu is 0.00201962USD.
-The circulating supply of Shitzu(SHITZU) is 306.24M SHITZU , giving it a market capitalization of $618.49K.
+According to the latest data gathered on Shitzu live price page, the current price of Shitzu is 0.00211014USD.
+The circulating supply of Shitzu(SHITZU) is 306.24M SHITZU , giving it a market capitalization of $646.21K.

 The Shitzu Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHITZU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.